What Are Letters of Recommendation?

 Clinical experiences provide you the opportunity to practice your medical English, test your clinical knowledge, and brush up on clinical skills.
 They also offer you the perfect opportunity to obtain a letter of recommendation.

 To help you have the best chance of obtaining an LoR that can make waves in your career, we have put together some key takeaways regarding these essential documents.

-Be selective with your clinical experience
+Be selective with your rotation

 If you are applying to residency in the U.S. and know the medical specialty you would like to pursue, it is best if your clinical experience and LoR have connections to this specialty.
 Having an LoR in the specialty you are applying for residency can demonstrate that you have a serious interest in the field.

 If you are unsure of the specialty you will apply to, or you are choosing to apply to residency programs in more than one specialty, it is best if you have the writer of your LoR keep things general.
 This doesn’t mean they can’t include specialty-specific skills you picked up, or write about experiences you had during your rotation.
 It simply means they should avoid specifying what medical specialty you are most interested in for residency.